Classic car insurance does more than get your car from point A to point B.

 - You can insure a new car as a classic if it is a historical reproduction model, hot rod, or an exotic car.

 - The car should have been restored or preserved, or you should be in the process of restoring it.
-If it has been sitting in a field for the past 40 years, it’s just old.

 - Your car should spend its downtime in a garage, not on an open driveway.